 My approach is the don’t ignore it.

-Just like All Women Are Like That (AWALT) so to All Kids Are Like That (AKALT) is true too.
-Enforce your boundaries and keep your kids away from ‘screens’ for too long.
+Enforce boundaries and keep your kids away from screens for too long.

 Do you know how many advertisements are created specifically with children in mind?